Bike to the Beach Season Kick-Off Rides

 🚴 A casual trail ride

 Start your training season with a scenic group ride along the Baltimore & Annapolis Trail, hosted with Patapsco Bicycles Elkridge.
-Choose a 35-mile or 60-mile route to Annapolis, with much of the ride on beautiful greenway trails.
+Choose a 30-mile or 60-mile route to Annapolis, with much of the ride on beautiful greenway trails.

 Bike to the Breweries

-Saturday, April 25 | Celebration at Caboose Brewing at 1 PM
+Saturday, April 25 | Celebration at Caboose Brewing at 11:30 AM

 Ride Options 🚲